evatsv/Adcade-Game-Udacity-FEND-Project-3/README.md

 + javaScript

 ### How to play the game:

-+ You are the main character
+- You are the main character
-+ Using the arrows of your keyboard ⬅️⬆️⬇️➡️ move in different directions
+- Using the arrows of your keyboard ⬅️⬆️⬇️➡️ move in different directions
-+ Objective: Get to the water from the starting point
-+ Avoid collision with the bugs that move horizontally, otherwise you will go back to starting point
+- Your goal is to reach the river without colliding with any bug which appears in different speed.

 ### Acknowledgments:
 Thanks to: